Note: This article has been updated with the latest Senate bill passed by the House and signed into law by President Trump.

 Since 2022, companies have been required to capitalize and amortize domestic research and experimentation (R&E) expenses over five years and foreign R&E costs over 15 years, instead of deducting them immediately.
 This change hit startups and early-stage growth companies especially hard, and many found themselves with an unexpected cash tax burden.

-- The Senate version provides for retroactive application of the immediate deduction election.
-Certain small businesses would be able to amend prior year returns to take advantage of full expensing.
+OBBBA permanently restores immediate deductions for domestic R&E expenses, offering certainty for taxpayers for the foreseeable future.
+In addition, OBBBA provides options regarding the retroactive application of the new rules.
+Certain small businesses will be able to amend prior years’ returns to claim refunds for the deduction of previously capitalized covered expenses.
 All taxpayers (including small businesses that do not amend prior returns) are given the option to deduct unamortized costs from 2022-2024 over either a one-year or two-year period.
+However, OBBBA retains the requirement to capitalize foreign R&E activities over 15 years, which continues to defer the cash tax benefit of those R&E investments made abroad.

 R&E Tax Credits: More of the Same, But Harder to Claim